 George Von Bekesy (winner of the 1961 Nobel prize for physiology and medicine) distanced himself from resonance theory from the 1950s.
 Using cochleae taken from human cadavers and hydraulic models, he demonstrated that when the cochlea was stimulated by a sound wave, the basilar membrane motion was a wave that travelled from the base of the cochlea.

 The amplitude of this wave increased with distance travelled, arrived at a maximal point and then experienced a rapid drop off.
-The point of maximal amplitude of the travelling wave depended upon the sound frequency: higher sounds had maximal points at the base of the cochlea, and higher sounds towards the apex (see the animation at the top of the page).
+The point of maximal amplitude of the travelling wave depended upon the sound frequency: higher sounds had maximal points at the base of the cochlea, and lower sounds towards the apex (see the animation at the top of the page).

 The theory of the travelling wave, and the mechanical filtering of frequencies, was quickly shown to be too simplistic to explain the excellent frequency discrimination of the cochlea.